 In the opinion of director Gulandom Mukhabatova, “for a complete rebirth of Tajik cinema, what is needed is to pay the proper attention to training young [artists].
 The personnel we have today in the Tajik film studio are fully capable of making good films, but without training , there may be serious problems.”

 There is a written agreement between Tajikistan and a number of the CIS countries for cooperation in the fields of culture and science.
 This document makes it possible to send Tajik students for training in the cinematographic schools of these countries.

 Karimov said the All-Russian State Institute of Filmmaking would be suitable for new students in many ways, particularly since there is no language barrier.
-Moreover, the artists that made Tajikfilm famous, graduated from that school.
+Moreover, the artists who made Tajikfilm famous graduated from that school.

 At the start of this century, several films by Tajik directors that were made in other countries received various international awards.
 In Europe there was new interest in the Tajik cinema after the young director Bakhtier Khudoinazarov’s films Luna Papa and Shik won international cinema prizes.
 The video Ovora by Daler Rakhmatov and Gulandom Mukhabatova, shot in Tajikistan, won eight international prizes, including the Santa Ana International Film Festival (receiving the debut film prize), and at the Golden Minbar “For Humanism in the Art of Cinema” prize among Muslim countries.

 After the economic situation in the country started to improve, artists started talking about reinvigorating the Tajik film industry.
 In 2005, the government passed a resolution on the development of cinema over the next five years.
 It was this resolution that set the stage for the further development of Tajikfilm.